areumb/moderation/README.md

 Two research-motivated details in the router (`serving/router.py`):

-- **Audit sampling.** The thesis' HateCheck-XR results show the dominant out-of-distribution error is hateful content *confidently* misclassified as Clean — invisible to every probability-based trigger.
+- **Audit sampling.** The thesis' HateCheck-XR results show the dominant set-external error is hateful content *confidently* misclassified as Clean — invisible to every probability-based trigger.
 So a deterministic sample of the auto-approved bucket (SHA-256 of the text, `audit_rate`, default 2%) is sent to Tier 2 anyway, with `route: "audit"` in the response.